neondatabase/website/content/docs/conceptual-guides/branching.md

 <a id="branches-coming-soon/"></a>

-_Neon Branching capabilities are not yet publicly available yet.
-If you would like to try this feature, reach out to [iwantbranching@neon.tech](iwantbranching@neon.tech) describing your use case and requesting that Neon  enable branching capabilities for your account.
+_Neon branching capabilities are not yet publicly available.
+If you would like to try this feature, contact Neon at [iwantbranching@neon.tech](mailto:iwantbranching@neon.tech) describing your use case and requesting that Neon enable branching for your account._

-A branch is a copy of the project data created from the current state or any past state that is still available.
-A branch can be independently modified from its originating project data.
+A Branch is a copy of your Neon Project data created from the current state or from a past state that is still available.

-You can use a branch to:
+When you create a Branch, all of the data in the parent Project is available in the branched Project, but changes to the Branch afterward are independent of the parent Project and vice versa.

+Branch creation does not increase load on the parent Project.
+You can create a Branch at any time without affecting the performance of your production system, and no downtime is required.

+Branching has many possible uses, some of which are outlined below:

-- Run potentially destructive queries without impacting your main branch
+- Run potentially destructive queries without impacting your main Branch
 - Run time travel queries against historical state
 - Run a set of queries with separate resources to avoid impacting your application
 - Tag and name the current moment for PITR convenience or ML model training repeatability
-- Run tests against a branch from production data
+- Run tests on a Branch created from production data

-_Note: The branch creation process does not increase load on the originating project.
-You can create a branch at any time without worrying about downtime or performance degradation._